Government procurement: Economics of public procurement

+The stages are interrelated rather than self-contained, so a choice made at one commonly reshapes outcomes at the others: how a tender is written, for instance, shapes who competes for it and how well the contract is ultimately performed.

+A central organising concept is the public procurement wedge, which arises across these stages.
+It is the gap between the value an efficient procurement process could deliver and the value procurement actually realises; rather than being measured directly, it surfaces as poorly chosen projects, weak competition, inflated prices, cost overruns, delays, poor quality and forgone firm growth, and can accumulate from one stage to the next.

+The economics of public procurement is an active area of economic research.

 Strategic purchasing

 One of the consequences of the 2008 financial crisis was an attempt to reduce public spending in order to control public debt.
-This trend has affected government procurement for its significant share in public spending.
-Therefore, various purchasing strategies have been implemented to increase quality and to decrease cost of government procurement.
+This trend affected government procurement for its significant share in public spending.
+Therefore, various purchasing strategies were implemented to increase quality and to decrease cost of government procurement.
 These strategies include public e-procurement, centralized purchasing or framework agreements.
 A United States federal memorandum issued in 2005 created an expectation that the procurement, finance and IT functions within federal government departments would work together to generate savings through a process of strategic sourcing.

 Public e-procurement

 Public e-procurement stands for replacing various phases of public procurement with electronic means.
 Purpose of using e-tools is reducing administrative costs by automation.
 E-procurement can also mitigate some barriers to entry for smaller suppliers, consequent increase of competition can reduce price of procurement.

 Public procurement and innovation

 The large buying power of the public sector has led to the consideration of using public procurement as a stimulus to foster innovation.
 The activities of public procurement and innovation intersect in three specific areas: public procurement for innovation, public procurement of innovation, and innovative public procurement.
 First, multiple studies have established that public procurement for innovation is a viable and efficient tool to stimulate innovation as a demand - side tool in the innovation policy mix.
 Second, public procurement may also be used to innovate the public sector itself (public procurement of innovation), through the inclusion of "innovativeness" as a procurement goal (often as a secondary criterion).
 Third, novel procurement approaches (such as eProcurement or Public-Private Partnerships) may be introduced to innovate public procurement processes and entities.